kubev2v/forklift-console-plugin/README.md

 export CONSOLE_IMAGE=quay.io/openshift/origin-console:4.15

 # Run the web console locally (uses the enviorment variables we defined above)
-npm run console
+yarn console

-# If this is the first time running, npm run build will build the required dependencies
+# If this is the first time running, yarn build will build the required dependencies
-npm run build
+yarn build

 # Start the plugin in development mode
-npm run start
+yarn start
 ```

 ## Setup a local cluster for development